koneeb/data_mining_ex2/code/data_mining_ex2.md

 the three months: September, October, and November, faceted by the Day of the week.
-At a first glance, it can be seen that the Average Boardings are considerably lower and flatter for the weekend (Sat-Sun) as compared to the weekdays (Mon\_Fri), which peak between 14:00-16:30 for most weekdays for all months.
+At a first glance, it can be seen that the Average Boardings are considerably lower and flatter for the weekend (Sat-Sun) as compared to the weekdays (Mon-Fri), which peak between 14:00-16:30 for most weekdays for all months.
 This could be attributed to campus classes being held on the weekdays and not on the weekend.
 Furthermore, the number of students and faculty boarding the bus peaks between